lcnogueira/ft-ch/README.md

 - I decided to use the [leaflet map](https://github.com/Leaflet) (open source) instead of the google maps one to avoid having to create an api key (and adding a credit card).

 ## Additional Features
 - [X] Added a simple boutique details page that is displayed when the user clicks on a boutique marker.
-Those pages are statically rendered with an incremental approach (I can explain why I think this is a good idea on the technical interview)
+Those pages are statically rendered with an incremental approach (I can explain why I think this is a good idea on the technical interview).
 - [x] Added some simple unit tests.

 ## Future Improvements